'He touched so many hearts.' George Floyd remembered at memorial service

 “Mr. Bryan said that after the shooting took place before police arrival, while Mr. Arbery was on the ground, that he heard Travis McMichael make the statement: fucking nigger,” Dial said in testimony to the court.

-Services for Floyd are expected to stretch across six days and three states.
-Memorials will also be held on Saturday in Hoke County, North Carolina, where Floyd’s sister lives, and in Houston on Monday, near where Floyd had lived.
-A funeral is planned for Tuesday with private services at an undisclosed location.
+Trump’s former Defense Secretary Jim Mattis, after long refusing to explicitly criticize his former boss, denounced any militarization of the response to protests.
+The U.S. military rarely clashes with the president.

+“Donald Trump is the first president in my lifetime who does not try to unite the American people — does not even pretend to try,” Mattis, who resigned as defense secretary in 2018, wrote in a statement published by The Atlantic.

-Reporting by Brendan O'Brien, Michelle Nichols, Peter Szekely and Andrew Hay; Writing by Alistair Bell; Editing by Howard Goller
+Reporting by Brendan O'Brien, Michelle Nichols, Nathan Layne, Peter Szekely and Andrew Hay; Writing by Alistair Bell; Editing by Howard Goller